This Cornell food researcher has had 13 papers retracted. How were they published in the first place?

 And that brings us to another problem.
 It takes more than just provocative findings to land a spot in a coveted journal.
 The results have to be accurate, too, and scientists are expected to evaluate the credibility of their own data, in part by reporting what’s known as a “probability value” or “p-value.”

 The p-value is used to assess the likelihood that a data set is meaningful, as opposed to being the result of random chance.
 “Essentially, they are an indicator of unusualness,” explains Nosek.
 P-values range from 0 to 1.
-The lower the value, the more credible the study.
-In most fields, the threshold for credibility is 0.05.
+The lower the value, the more unlikely that the results occurred by chance.
+In most fields, the p-value threshold is .05, meaning that the finding would occur just 1 in 20 times by chance.

-In addition to the attention-grabbing experiments, Wansink’s papers contained p-values that met the credibility threshold.
+In addition to the attention-grabbing experiments, Wansink’s papers contained p-values that met the p-value threshold.
 Or did they?
 Last year, Buzzfeed’s Stephanie Lee obtained emails in which Wansink appeared to be encouraging his grad students—with whom he often coauthored studies—to cherry-pick data so the p-values would be acceptable.

 This practice is called “p-hacking” and it’s bad science.
 For instance, Lee cited a 2012 paper in which Wansink and his coauthors found that children were more likely to eat fruit that had Sesame Street stickers on it.
 But before submitting the study to the prestigious journal Pediatrics, Lee reported, Wansink fretted over its data quality:

-Note: This piece has been updated.